litaio/lita-hipchat/README.md

 ## Events

+`:connected` - When the robot has connected to HipChat.
+No payload.
-The HipChat adapter will trigger the `:connected` and `:disconnected` events when the robot has connected and disconnected from HipChat, respectively.
-There is no payload data for either event.
+`:disconnected` - When the robot has disconnected from HipChat.
+No payload.
+`:joined` - When the robot joins a room.
+Payload: `:room`: The String room ID that was joined.
+`:parted` - When the robot parts from a room.
+Payload: `:room`: The String room ID that was parted from.

 ## License